 Let us now consider a non-metallic component that the materials engineer must be prepared to analyze to optimize performance.
 By far the most common type of dynamic seals in use today is the oil seal (or rotary shaft seal).
 While its initial cost is minimal, its impact on maintenance time and labor can be significant.
 An early seal failure will throw even the best program off schedule.
 On the web pages (or screens) of Chicago-Rawhide were examples of the most common seal failures found when investigating field problems.
 However, Chicago-Rawhide was recently bought-out by SKF of Stockholm, Sweden, and the excellent failure analysis pages have been dropped.
-However, another failure guide for polymer materials can be found at MERL web pages (Great Britain).
+However, another failure guide for polymer materials can be found at VMET Vereniging Metalen web pages (Netherlands).

 Here are two images from the former Chicago-Rawhide web pages.